cout/baby_metroid/NOTES.md

 | Opcode &lt; 8000h | timer              (2) | Pointer to draw instruction list (2) |
 | Opcode == 0000h   | terminate              | n/a                              (0) |

-A PLM instruction list is terminated by 0000h.
+A PLM instruction list is NOT terminated.

 ### PLM Draw Instruction List

-A draw instruction list consists of variable-width draw instructions.
+A draw instruction list is used to animate blocks as they change.
+The list consists of variable-width draw instructions.
 A draw instruction operand has the following format:

     | ------------------- column (1) or row (0)
     |             | ----- number of tiles to change